WSU-kduncan/ceg3120-cicd-OmB9/README-CI.md

 ### Summary

+To clarify I did not pre-build the application locally and copy the files manually.
+The build process occurs within the Docker container during the multi-stage build.

 #### Stage 1 (Build)

 - Base Image: `FROM node:lts-alpine AS build` - Uses lightweight Node.js image for builing stage.